-Starting a marriage with wedding debt is not advised and it's unnecessary.
+Starting a marriage with wedding debt is not advised, and it's unnecessary.
 Instead, make a plan so that your finances support your wedding plans.
 The average length a couple in the U.S. is engaged is 12 to 18 months.
-What outstanding debt do you and your partner have?
-Student loans, car notes, engagement ring purchase?

 Don't despair if you haven't been stashing cash away for wedding expenses.
 Take a look at your budget and the median cost of a wedding, and determine how much you and your partner can save up in the next several months. $500 a month? $1,000 a month?
 Every dollar counts towards your goal!

-Be wise, cautious and have the wedding you want.
+Be wise, cautious, and have the wedding you want.
 Once you have your debt-free wedding be sure to tag us by using #CGFwedding we'd love to celebrate with you!
 For more great financial tips, tune in to the Clever Girls Know podcast and YouTube channel!